-- Declarations that use the extern storage-class specifier cannot include initializers. - Variables declared at the external level can be initialized.
-If you do not explicitly initialize a variable at the external level, it is initialized to 0 by default. - A constant expression can be used to initialize any variable declared with the static storage-class specifier.
-Variables declared to be static are initialized when program execution begins.
+- You cannot use initializers in declarations that use the extern storage-class specifier. - You can initialize variables declared at the external level.
+If you do not explicitly initialize a variable at the external level, it is initialized to 0 by default. - You can use a constant expression to initialize any variable declared with the static storage-class specifier.
+Variables declared to be static are initialized, when program execution begins.
 If you do not explicitly initialize a static variable, it is initialized to 0 by default. - Variables declared with the auto and register storage-class specifiers are initialized each time execution control passes to the block in which they are declared.
-If you omit an initializer from the declaration of an auto or register variable, the initial value of the variable is undefined. - Aggregate types with auto storage class (arrays, structures, and unions) cannot be initialized.
-Only static aggregates and aggregates declared at the external level can be initialized. - The initial values for external variable declarations and for all static variables, whether external or internal, must be constant expressions.
+If you omit an initializer from the declaration of an auto or register variable, the initial value of the variable is undefined. - You cannot initialize auto aggregate types (arrays, structures, and unions).
+Only static aggregates and aggregates declared at the external level can be initialized.

+• The initial values for external variable declarations and for all static variables, whether external or internal, must be constant expressions.
 (Constant expressions are described in Section 5.2.10.)
 You can use either constant or variable values to initialize auto and register variables.